SERVIR-Amazonia/trinidad-and-tobago-training/intro-gee1/ee-api-basics.md

 You just accomplished a moderately complex programming task with the help of Earth Engine API.

 **Assignment 1.**
 Suppose you have the following two string variables defined in the code below.
 Use the Earth Engine API to create a new string variable called result by combining these two strings.
-Print it in the Console.
+Print it in the **Console**.
 The printed value should read “Sentinel2A.”

 ```javascript
 var mission = ee.String('Sentinel');